 I’m Phil Smith.
 I create generative and evolutionary art via custom-coded software.

-I have been creating natively digital artwork since the days of electronic bulletin board systems in the early 90s.
-At that time, my born-digital work was also consumed digitally, via early networks using terminal display protocols such as text-based ASCII and ANSI, or the early vector art protocol of RIPScrip.
+I have been creating natively digital artwork since the days of electronic bulletin board systems in the early 1990s.
+At that time, my born-digital work was also consumed digitally, via networks using terminal display protocols such as text-based ASCII and ANSI, or the vector art protocol of RIPScrip.
 These early digital formats invited human creativity primarily because of their inherent limitations.

 As digital technology has developed, many artists have chased the latest and greatest to stay at the bleeding edge of what’s possible with digital expression.
 I like to think of my current generative work (and that of my peers) as an attempt to flip that narrative.
 I’m not interested in pushing the boundaries of what technology allows.
 Rather, I’m forming my own visual aesthetic by imposing my own rules and limitations on technologies that are otherwise lauded for their limitless capabilities.
 Machines are now working within our human-defined limitations, rather than us working within machine-defined limitations.